redhat-cip/dci-openshift-agent/README.md

       openshift.io/cluster-monitoring: "true"
 ```

-- In disconnected enviroments, the catalog `mirrored-redhat-operators` will contain the package manifests for the operators that were mirrored by combining the items defined via `opm_mirror_list` plus to the ones activated for the deployment.
+- In disconnected environments, the catalog `mirrored-redhat-operators` will contain the package manifests for the operators that were mirrored by combining the items defined via `opm_mirror_list` plus to the ones activated for the deployment.
 For example, activating the `enable_acm` flag will automatically append to the list  the following operators required to deploy ACM to de ones added to the list.

 ```yaml
 opm_mirror_list: